0xafraidoftime/0xafraidoftime/README.md

 Ultrathink update for May 16th 1123 hours

-Hello, I'm Ankita, a machine learning engineer obsesssed with solving problems and making people's lives a whole lot better.
+Hello, I'm Ankita, a machine learning engineer obsesssed with chess & solving problems

 Currently working on building on top of the chesswrap fork for building human like chess bots